Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Experiments

 \subsubsection{More Analysis on the Choice of Amplification Factors}

-To evaluate the effect of different amplification factors (AFs) on the performance, we provide the UAR under different AF configurations on the SAMM and MMEW datasets in Fig. \ref{fig9}(b).
-For the 3-class MER task on the SAMM dataset, our SKD-TSTSAN consistently outperforms the others MER methods ($\le $81.24\% UAR) regardless of the AF value, indicating the robustness and effectiveness of our approach.
+To evaluate the effect of different amplification factors (AFs) on the performance, we provide the UAR results obtained by training our model under different AF configurations on the SAMM and MMEW datasets in Fig. \ref{fig9}(b).
+For the 3-class MER task on the SAMM dataset, our SKD-TSTSAN consistently outperforms the others MER methods ($\le $81.24\% UAR) regardless of the AF value, indicating the

+robustness and effectiveness of our approach.
 When the AF is too small, the facial muscle movements are not obvious; while when the AF is too large, the muscle movements are excessively deformed, both of which affect the MER performance.
 When the AF is set to 2, the results are optimal on both the SAMM and MMEW datasets, so this value is used as our final configuration.